Arganosphere: Ethnographies of Socio-techno-legal Assemblages in the Moroccan Souss

-Taking historical instances of globalization as a point of departure, the integration of a local natural resource and its extraction schemes in the global economy is analyzed.
-The research project addresses the intertwining and coproduction of normative and technological strands in the politics of natural resource extraction.
-Special attention is paid to the ways in which such entanglements of lawmaking, especially the production of transnational legal templates, with sciences, technology, and other knowledge regimes interact in scalar arrangements with complex plural legal configurations on the ground.
+Taking historical instances of globalization as a point of departure, the project analyzes how a unique forest ecosystem integrates into the global economy in the form of a local natural resource.
+It addresses the ways normative and technological elements intertwine and are coproduced in the politics of natural resource use.
+Special attention is paid to the ways in which such entanglements of lawmaking with science, technology, and other knowledge regimes interact in scalar arrangements with complex plural legal configurations on the ground.

-It is investigated in which ways resource transformation, by means of technological innovation and normative framing, is co-occurring with social transformation.
+Part of the research is to investigate in which ways resource transformation, by means of technological innovation and normative framing, is co-occurring with social transformation.
 Besides the established rural elite that had appeared in the wake of post-independence state building, the focus is directed, first, on the emergence of a rural neo-elite that would seem to be networking at a larger scale, second, on the struggles of an unstable and small middle class that has developed in the shadow of the post-independence rural elite, and, third, on the decline of the standards of living of the majority of the rural poor.
 In this social fabric, the third group appears threatened by neoliberal market integration as the target of expropriation strategies, while increasingly pushed to assume greater responsibility.

 Moroccan Argan Oil

-The emergence of argan oil on the world market takes center stage in all this.
-Argan oil is the world’s most expensive nutritional oil today.
-Prized for its particular nutty flavors, it has even found its way into the world of high-end cuisine.
-The oil is also used in the pharmaceutical and cosmetic industries.
-It is processed from the fruit of the argan tree, which is endemic to southwest Morocco and forms a unique forestal ecosystem there.
-In December 1998, the argan forest was declared the first UNESCO biosphere reserve in Morocco.
+Argan oil is one of the world’s most expensive nutritional oils.
+Prized for its unique nutty flavors, it has even found its way into the world of high-end cuisine.
+The oil has also become an important ingredient in the pharmaceutical and cosmetic industries.
+It is a non-timber forest product extracted from the fruits of the argan tree, which is endemic to southwest Morocco.
+The infrastructure that links up production with consumption also connects local Amazigh people with the global economy and, it is claimed, supports nature conservation and sustainable resource management of the endangered argan woodlands ecosystem.

-Law, science and technology (LST); extractive economies; infrastructure; supply chain legal pluralism; transnational legal templates [CBD; man and the biosphere; Nagoya Protocol; human rights; indigenous rights; women’s rights; TRIPS; IPR; anti-terrorism legislation]; and trans-scalar legal arrangements; global governance; development cooperation; project law; integration of natural resources into the global economy, transformation of a local staple into a global commodity and niche product [economy of solidarity, certifications; labeling; PGI; CS/ER; benefit sharing models, patent disclosure requirements; cooperatives]; plural legal configuration [state legislation, customary law, Islamic normativities; property and inheritance; land tenure; usufruct rights]; cash crop production; argan forest; Morocco; Souss; Islamic activism…
+Law, science and technology (LST); extractive economies; infrastructure; supply chain legal pluralism; legal pluriverse, transnational legal templates [CBD; Man and the Biosphere; Nagoya Protocol; human rights; indigenous rights; women’s rights; TRIPS; IPR; anti-terrorism legislation]; and trans-scalar legal arrangements; global governance; development cooperation; project law; integration of natural resources into the global economy, transformation of a local staple into a global commodity and niche product [economy of solidarity, certifications; labeling; PGI; CS/ER; benefit sharing models, patent disclosure requirements; cooperatives]; plural legal configuration [state legislation, customary law, Islamic normativities; property and inheritance; land tenure; usufruct rights]; cash crop production; argan forest; Morocco; Souss; Islamic activism, care, mobility, accountability.

 2016 ‘Supply-chain legal pluralism: normativity as constitutive of chain infrastructure in the Moroccan argan oil supply chain’, Journal of Legal Pluralism and Unofficial Law 48, 3: 378-414.